Janet Hanson: 85 Broads

+Board memberships

 Hanson is a member of the Forbes Executive Women’s Board and of the Kellogg Center for Executive Women’s Steering Committee.
 She is a former member of the Board of Trustees of Wheaton College (MA) and a board member of the Christopher and Dana Reeve Foundation.
 She is an Associate Fellow of Pierson College at Yale University and serves on the Advisory Board of the Center for Talent Innovation.
 She has received a number of awards, including an honorary degree from Middlebury College in 2007.

-In 2006 she led a project to write More than 85 Broads, a book co-written with other 85 Broads members offering advice and career histories.

 Personal

-Hanson has two children and is divorced.
+Hanson has two children, Meredith and Christopher.